Baby safety equipment Child safety symbols

 We've asked over 11,000 UK shoppers to rate shops, including Argos, Boots, Toys R Us, Early Learning Centre, Mamas and Papas and Mothercare, alongside smaller chains, to can find out what parents think are the best and worst shops for buying baby products.

-If you prefer to shop online, we also asked parents to rate the best and worst sites shops for buying baby products.
+If you prefer to shop online, we also asked parents to rate the best and worst sites for baby products.